Integrating Processing

 and can be subscribed for changes that occur during the activation & deactivation of a session.

-Tip: Most partner integrations will only need to use a single, long-lived MimiProcessingSession
+Tip: Most partner integrations will only need to use a single MimiProcessingSession

 Parameter Value Operations